-Join Aaron F. Ross for an in-depth discussion in this video Fine-tuning a particle simulation, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Fine-tuning a particle simulation, part of Learning RealFlow.

 - Once we have the basics of a simulation working,…we'll need to go back and do a fine-tuning pass.…And this is when you need to adjust…all the various node parameters…to get a good-looking result for your production.…And this could take hours…because there are many parameters…that all interact with one another.…And you need to run simulations…in order to see what's going on,…and the simulations take time.…For this exercise, I've already invested the time…to test all the various parameters…and get a good result.…I'm just going to plug those values in now.…But of course, in your own scenes,…you'll need to devote a fair amount of time…to investigating and testing all the various parameters.…